 Types of Respirators for Spray Painting House

-Instead, there are various types of respirators, suitable for both the painter and the conditions of the environment where it will be used.
+Instead, there are various types of respirators, suitable for both the painter and the conditions of the environment where they will be used.

 Below are some of the most popular types of respirators commonly prescribed for a painting job.